GLSharpe/TestCafe-Example/README.md

 * Enter the text “Brighton” into the To field and then picks the top option from the drop down.
 * Clicks on the “Get Times and Tickets” button.
 * Checks that the title of the next page contains the string “Trainline”.
-* Check also that the text below the title contains the phrase "Your search:" and both the names of the stations you are travelling between.

 Write this test linearly, one step after the other without creating any supporting methods.
 (Hint available)